o3de/o3de-multiplayersample/README.md

 ## Step 1a.
 Ensure your branches match

-Before building the proeject, ensure that o3de, o3de-multiplayersample and o3de-multiplayersample-assets are all cloned from the same named branches.
-For example, if you are using the **development** branch of o3de-multiplayersample, then it must be matched with the **development** branches of o3de, and o3de-multiplayersample.
+Before building the project, ensure that o3de, o3de-multiplayersample and o3de-multiplayersample-assets are all cloned from the same named branches.
+For example, if you are using the **development** branch of o3de-multiplayersample, then it must be matched with the **development** branches of o3de, and o3de-multiplayersample-assets.
 Ensure that you update the submodules in o3de-multiplayersample-assets when switching branches in that repository.

 If you're using a release or installer version of O3DE, then you must checkout versions of the sample repositories that match the release.
 O3DE uses standard Git [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to identify the release-compatible version of each repository.